New York & Westchester Truck Accident Attorney

 There are a number of state and federal truck safety laws that are designed to keep the public safe and prevent collisions on the roads and highways.
 However, trucking companies and truck drivers that fail to abide by these laws and cause accidents must be held accountable.

 For example, trucking companies have a legal obligation to ensure that trucks are properly maintained.
-In particular, the braking systems, lights, steering, engine and other mechanical parts must be operating properly.
+In particular, the braking systems, lights, steering, engine, and other mechanical parts must be operating properly.
 Trucking companies must also conduct routine maintenance and safety inspections, and maintain records that verify the necessary inspections and maintenance has been performed.
 A trucking company that does not comply with these requirements can be held liable for accidents that lead to catastrophic injuries and wrongful death.

-In addition, there a rules that govern the behavior of truck drivers.
-In particular, they are required to obtain special license, and also comply with hourly driving limits.
+In addition, there rules that govern the behavior of truck drivers.
+In particular, they are required to obtain a special license, and also comply with hourly driving limits.
 There are also requirements that truckers must take regular breaks.
 Nonetheless, truckers often face strict delivery deadlines, and typically cover long distances.
 In short, truckers are prone to becoming fatigued which can adversely impact their ability to respond to traffic and road conditions.
 At times, some truckers may take stimulants, such as methamphetamines, to stay alert.
 In any event, driver fatigue and driving under the influence can lead to deadly accidents.

-New York City Truck Accident Attorneys
+New York & Westchester Truck Accident Attorneys

 At the law office of Michael LoGiudice, we are dedicated to holding negligent trucking companies and truckers accountable.
 In a truck accident, the trucking company and the insurer quickly deploys teams of crash scene investigators to minimize their liability.
 We have the skills and resources that are necessary to conduct our own thorough investigation and level the playing field.